zfox23/hiring-senior-frontend-engineer/README.md

     - I'm removing the right chevron from each summary card and making them not clickable or hoverable, since I'm not sure what the intended behavior is when the user clicks on one of those cards.
     - Changed "Total Payload Customers" label to "Unique Customers", under the assumption that this label is more accurate to the intent of the displayed dashboard data.
     - I came really close to showing an animated loading indicator on the cards while data was loading, but decided not to for times' sake.
 The temptation is present!
+        - Okay, the next day I came back and added a loading spinner.
+It's just too important.
+            - At the same time, I also updated TailwindCSS and its upstream dependencies to `tailwind@latest`.
     - To me, the most interesting summary cards display when the Launch Site filter is set to "Vandenberg Air Force Base Space Launch Complex 4E".
 If my filtering logic is correct... one mission, 8 payloads, average payload mass of 8,938 kg.
 Woah!
 5. Next: The "Payload Count by Nationality" component.
     - Thankfully, I'm going to be able to use a lot of what I learned from implementing the summary cards here.